Find Affordable College Courses

 Albany, NY

-University at Albany landed the #9 spot in the 2023 rankings for the most popular master’s degree social work programs.
-Located in the city of Albany, UAlbany is a public college with a large student population.
+University at Albany did quite well in this year’s ranking of the most popular places for social work students to get a master’s degree.
+It came in at #9 on the list.
+Located in the small city of Albany, UAlbany is a public college with a fairly large student population.

 About 89% of the students majoring in social work at the school are women while 11% are male.